rajeshrana-arch/TradeAppDesign/README.md

  - In case of any failure revert back to user with approporate answer.

 Based upon the stock name and action Type(Buy/Sell) it would be forwarding the respective queue in our kafka system for processing.

+#### Matching Engine
+Our component triggers fetching all buy/sell orders.
+For buy orders, it sorts by highest to lowest value; for sell orders, lowest to highest.
+It matches buy vs. sell orders, splitting if needed.
+Matched orders are processed; remaining ones are pushed back to the queue.